VladBlackbird/RoleBasedDirectoryAccessControl/README.md

 # Role-Based Directory Access Control Script

 This script is designed to manage access control to directories based on roles.
-It allows you to define roles and their associated directories, create these directories, create groups for each role, and set directory permissions for each role.
+It allows you to define roles and their associated directories, create these directories, delete directories, create groups for each role, set directory permissions for each role, and modify permissions of any directories.

 ## Getting Started